GenFusion122/genfusion122.github.io/_pages/aboutme.md

   - Facilitated the Engineering Study for RPA Software within SIA
   - Developed RPA scripts for certain processes within the organization

+- **Emerson Automation Solutions** (Jul 2023 - Aug 2023)
+  - Internship as a Fullstack Chatbot Developer
+  - Curated and structured data for the purpose of training the QA chatbot
+  - Engineered the chatbot leveraging Machine Learning and Natural Language Processing
+  - Trained the chatbot using the gathered data
+  - Developed a User Interface for the chatbot for user testing

 ### <i class="fa fa-chart-line"></i> Skills